Hanna Barysiewicz: Lifestyle

-Hanna Barysiewicz attributed the reason for her longevity to her calm character and philosophical approach to life.
+Barysevich attributed the reason for her longevity to her calm character and philosophical approach to life.
 She did not complain about difficulties and problems and assured that there were many good things in her life.
-Barysiewicz never followed any diet.
+Barysevich never followed any diet.
 She consumed ordinary peasant food, as she said in interviews: pork rind, potatoes, milk, eggs, cream, butter and vegetables from her garden.
 She did not smoke cigarettes, used alcohol moderately, and claimed that she never got drunk in her life.
-Until the end of her life, Hanna Barysiewicz retained her mental clarity and good memory.
+Until the end of her life, Barysevich retained her mental clarity and good memory.

-Hanna Barysiewicz declared her affiliation with the Roman Catholic Church and regretted that she could not attend church due to old age.
+Barysevich declared her affiliation with the Roman Catholic Church and regretted that she could not attend church due to old age.